- are not all likely to take it.

-Further, Nagarjuna says according to one source, "An astronomer . . . doth not divine that in his own household his own womenfolk, being at variance, are misbehaving" [suggested: he should know it] - From Tibetan Yoga and Secret Doctrines, edited by W.Y.
-Evans-Wenz - Tiy 62.
+Well, a good reply can at times have many strains.
+If nasty truths can be told, perhaps they should.
+"An astronomer . . . doth not divine that in his own household his own womenfolk, being at variance, are misbehaving" [suggested: he should know it] - From Tibetan Yoga and Secret Doctrines, edited by W.Y.
+Evans-Wenz (1967, 62).

-The former SRF monastic and follower of Yogananda who started the Walrus discussion board, has also made it clear that critique of Yogananda would not be welcome on the board, but would be deleted.
-The Walrus Forum moderator has deleted many pertinent messages for that reason, but not consistently.
+The former SRF monastic and follower of Yogananda who started the Walrus discussion board, did not welcome critique of his guru Yogananda and deleted many pertinent messages, but not all of them.
 For example, a string about Yogananda praising dictatorship and Fascism was found there.
-I have made use of it.

-It hardly matters to know the exact details of the anonymous postings as time goes by, but for qualitative research purposes such ground data make a big difference.
-So I took the trouble to save and keep about ten thousand older Walrus postings in case these data too could be helpful or needed.
-I have also noted that some of these postings have been deleted since then.
-In spring 2011 almost everything on the board was gone, and later the Internet Archive's Wayback Machine's copies were deleted too.
-However, the first five years the Walrus was up, are retrieved: [◦SRF Walrus backup site]
+It hardly matters to know the exact details of the anonymous postings as time goes by, but for qualitative research purposes such ground data make much difference.
+I took the trouble to save and keep about ten thousand older Walrus postings in case these data too could be helpful or needed.
+I have also noted that some of these postings have been deleted since then, and the Internet Archive's Wayback Machine's copies were deleted too, which looked unnecessary.
+However, the first five years the Walrus was up, have been retrieved: [◦SRF Walrus backup site]